yezero/sandstorm/docs/developing/raw-ruby-on-rails.md

 # Raw integration guide for Ruby on Rails apps on Sandstorm

-**Note**: This highly-technical documentation explains the inner workings of Ruby on Rails on Sandstorm.
+**Note**: This highly-technical documentation explains the inner workings of Ruby on Rails on Thurly.
 If you want to package a Rails app for Sandstorm, consider reading the [five minute vagrant-spk packaging tutorial](../vagrant-spk/packaging-tutorial.md) instead, and using the [DIY stack](../vagrant-spk/platform-stacks.md#diy-platform-stack).